Why You Should Always Cook With a Bar Towel Nearby

-Earlier today I spent some time with chef and cookbook author Barton Seaver for an upcoming Kitchen Tour feature.
-We chatted as I photographed his kitchen, and I peppered him with questions on cooking tips and secrets, particularly for anything we home cooks could learn from the professionals.
+When I spent some time with chef and cookbook author Barton Seaver for a kitchen tour, we chatted as I photographed his kitchen, and I peppered him with questions on cooking tips and secrets, particularly for anything we home cooks could learn from the professionals.
 His one big tip?
 Always have a bar mop towel nearby when you cook.

 Bar mop towels are white, super-absorbent terry cloth hand towels.
 “Everybody’s got one [in restaurants].
 I bought them at Sam’s Club, or Costco, or something.
 I got 25 or so for $10,” Barton tells me.
 “The key to towels — and this is a restaurant thing — you get one per night,” he says.
 “You learn to remember where you put it, and you learn to put it where you need it.”
 Admittedly, this can get a little frustrating (“It’s, like, why is my towel by the eucaplytus?!”) but gradually it becomes a habit as you become more aware of yourself in the kitchen.